-There’s also a hospital passport available from the National Autistic Society, which you can download here.
+There’s also a hospital passport available from the National Autistic Society, which you can download here, alongside their guidance notes.
 We can support you to complete these either at our hubs or through our mentoring service.

 Leeds has three social prescribing services, which can support people to access community groups and services that best meet their needs, to improve their health and wellbeing.
 Referrals are made through your GP.